-Join Sean Colins for an in-depth discussion in this video Certificates that chain to the root, part of Understanding Secure Sockets Layer.
+Join Sean Colins for an in-depth discussion in this video Certificates that chain to the root, part of Learning Secure Sockets Layer.

 - Now, we've mentioned in previous movies that the certificate chain is important here, because there's a trust chain that's established.
 The trust of the root level certificate is, of course, there and is installed in your base system whenever you get it, it's just there.
 But the other certificates are transferred around on the Internet, and they need to to chain through to that root certificate in order to be trusted, so I'm going to download a certificate from a domain that I own in order to show you what this process looks like.